ceph/ceph/doc/install/get-packages.rst

 - **Keys: (Recommended)** Whether you add repositories or download packages manually, you should download keys to verify the packages.
 If you do not get the keys, you may encounter security warnings.
-There are two keys: one for releases (common) and one for development (programmers and QA only).
-Choose the key that suits your needs.
 See `Add Keys`_ for details.

 - **Ceph: (Required)** All Ceph deployments require Ceph release packages, except for deployments that use development packages (development, QA, and